RickCraig/python-chat-experiment/README.md

 **You will be asked for a handle, if you want your messages to be labelled correctly in both sender and receiver windows make sure the handles you enter into both windows match exactly (case sensitive)**

+## To Do
+- Fix stability of server when a client disconnects
+- Add encryption